Fixing America In 500 Words Or

 There is no historical or other evidence that Jesus is the founder of either Christianity or any other religion.
 Rather, from a fair historical perspective, Jesus is the founder of human and civil rights and, the founder

 of free quality education for the common masses (which is exactly what one might expect the true Messiah to be).
 Due to the extreme bias of both orthodox religious people and secular historians and scholars, Jesus

 Virtually the entire focus of the words and deeds of Jesus are on human behavior, how we should treat each other and how we need God's help in order to succeed at this.
 There is very little theology in the teaching of Jesus,

 other than simple concepts like father and friend.
 He uses both nature and human situations to illustrate what he refers to as the "kingdom of God" and "kingdom of heaven".
 While many of his stories are assumed by

 Much of the rest of what Jesus has to say is directed with much sarcasm and highly caustic remarks aimed at conservative orthodox religious leaders.
 Openly, directly and in their face, he is constantly publicly chastising

 them for their hypocrisy and burdening of the poor and common people with temple fees and forced adherence to useless vain traditions, when he isn't otherwise openly condemning them for their greed, vanity and laziness and, for

 Other than the religious leaders noted above, Jesus condemns no one and though promoting extreme pacifism, he goes out of his way to befriend soldiers.
 Historians estimate that at least 40% of the people who Jesus

 befriended were either homo or bi-sexual and yet, Jesus never mentions sexual orientation.
-He has nothing to say about abortion and indicates that life begins at physical birth rather than conception (story of
+He has nothing to say about abortion and thus one would think, a follower of his would likewise be silent regarding such a

 the poor, immigrants, the deformed and disabled, foreign and otherwise unwanted people and anyone and everyone else who is marginalized by the wealthy, powerful, self-righteous and elite of human societies.
 Jesus in particular